getsentry/sentry-docs/docs/learn/quotas.rst

 Quotas & Filtering
 ==================

-A subscription to Sentry primarily entails a resource quota on the amount of events you can send within a window of time.
+A subscription to Sentry primarily entails a resource quota on the number of events you can send within a window of time.
 These windows apply to a 60-second bucket for old plans and a one month bucket for new plans.
 Your subscription will provide a rate limit which is the maximum number of